Skip to main content

 The Data Broker Standard

-Context is not a text-based chat platform — it is a Structured Data Marketplace.
+Context is not a text-based chat platform.
+It is a Structured Data Marketplace.
 We treat your tool like a financial API, not a conversational bot.

 Why outputSchema and structuredContent Matter